mdn/content/files/en-us/web/javascript/reference/global_objects/intl/pluralrules/supportedlocalesof/index.md

 formatting, `supportedLocalesOf` returns the Indonesian and German language tags unchanged, even though `pinyin` collation is neither relevant to plural formatting nor used with Indonesian, and a specialized German for Indonesia is unlikely to be supported.
-Note the specification of the "`lookup`" algorithm here — a "`best fit`" matcher might decide that Indonesian is an adequate match for Balinese since most Balinese speakers also understand Indonesian, and therefore return the Balinese language tag as well.
+Note the specification of the `"lookup"` algorithm here — a `"best fit"` matcher might decide that Indonesian is an adequate match for Balinese since most Balinese speakers also understand Indonesian, and therefore return the Balinese language tag as well.